Events & Activities

 Friends’ Festival

-The Annual Friends’ Festival is usually held on the first Sunday in July.
+The Annual Friends’ Festival is held on the final Sunday in June.
 The day comprises a Eucharist in the morning, shared lunch, Annual General Meeting, a talk or presentation, afternoon tea and Evensong.

 Fitzhamon Lecture

 The Annual Fitzhamon Lecture was inaugurated in 2017 and is usually held on a Saturday in April.
-Information about the next Fitzhamon Lecture on the subject of Robert Fitzhamon to be given by Professor Judith Green on 20th April 2024 is available here.
+The next Fitzhamon Lecture on the subject of the medieval stained glass will be given by conservator Jim Budd ACR on 12th April 2025.
 Previous lectures are listed below.

 2017 The Secret Life of an Archivist, by Pat Webley, Abbey Archivist